High-quality, free Gutenberg themes for WordPress

 In the early days, many theme makers had to give up because they couldn’t make “free” work for them but by now, those who are still left have made it one way or another.
 Rest assured that free is not a scheme to rip you off down the road or behind the scenes.

-These themes are well-designed, free, and Gutenberg-ready.
+These Gutenberg themes are well-designed and free.
 Most of them are clean and minimalist but also offer a variety of useful features.

 All of the themes are responsive – that is, they work on mobile screens by adjusting the size and place of the content accordingly.